Last updated on May 29th, 2023

 Domain Registrar: A domain registrar is an accredited organization, like Namecheap, that sells domain names to the public.

 Domain register have the ability to sell top-level domain names (TLDs) like .com, .net and .org, or country-code top-level domain (ccTLDs) such as .us, .ca and .eu, etc.

 3 Best Domain Registrars For Blogger or Small Businesses

-Here is our top domain registrar companies for Bloggers and small business to register domain name.
+Here are our top domain registrar companies for Bloggers and small businesses to register a domain name.

 Namecheap has been around since the earlier days of the Internet, all the way back in the year 2000.